AdamAntinoo/neocom-infinity/neocom-domain/README.md

 ./node_modules/madge/bin/cli.js --circular ./src/**

 ## Changelog
+* [0.6.0] Add blueprint and related classes.
+Moved constants and link generators to this public library.
 * [0.4.3] Add additional interfaces to the model
 * [0.4.2] Make DTO fields publis and remove the need for methods or builders unless required to construct them.
 Better use Constructors.

+## ToDo
+Unit tests for:
+* LocationLink
+* TypeLink